Presentation: Minimalist Landscape Photography

 Tobiasz is a fine art photographer who lives in Lincolnville, Maine and received his MFA from the Maine Media College in Rockport, Maine.
 He has taught both digital and analog photography and has exhibited his work throughout Maine and Vermont.
 You are see Jon’s work at jontobiasz.com

 Members have the opportunity at each meeting to submit images for a supportive discussion of what works and what could be done differently.

-Your assignment for the February meeting, should you choose to accept it, is finding faces in everyday or inanimate objects, also known as facial pareidolia.
+Our assignment for the February meeting was to find faces in everyday or inanimate objects, also known as facial pareidolia.
 Scientists at the University of Sydney have found that not only do we see faces in everyday objects, our brains even process objects for emotional expression much like we do for real faces, rather than discarding the objects as false detections.

 Members shared these additional photographs they made over the past month.

 You must be logged in to post a comment.